 On February 3, 2021, Justice entered into a second loan agreement ("Second SBA Loan") with CIBC Bank USA administered by the SBA.
 Justice received proceeds of \$2,000,000 from the Second SBA Loan.
-Justice will use proceeds from the Second SBA Loan primarily for payroll costs.
-The Second SBA Loan is scheduled to mature on February 3, 2026 and has a 1.00% interest rate and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
-All payments of principal and interest are deferred until either: (a) if the SBA approves the forgiveness amount, the date the forgiveness amount is remitted by the SBA to CIBC; or (b) if Justice does not apply for forgiveness within 10 months after the last day of the covered period specified in the loan agreement or if the forgiveness amount is not approved, the date that is 10 months after the last day of the covered period.
-The loan may be forgiven if the funds are used for payroll and other qualified expenses.
-All unforgiven portion of the principal and accrued interest will be due at maturity.
-As of June 30, 2021, all proceeds from the Second SBA Loan had been used in qualified expenses.
-On August 6, 2021, the SBA issued its new forgiveness forms and guidelines, and CIBC is currently working on the tools and platform that will allow Justice to file for full loan forgiveness.
+Justice used all proceeds from the Second SBA Loan primarily for payroll costs.
+The Second SBA Loan was scheduled to mature on February 3, 2026, had a 1.00% interest rate, and was subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+On November 19, 2021, the Second SBA Loan was forgiven in full and \$2,000,000 was recorded as gain on debt extinguishment on the consolidated statement of operations for the fiscal year ended June 30, 2022.